zpatten/ztk/README.md

   Easily turn linear iterative tasks into parallel tasks and leverage multiple cores to speed up processing of your large sets of data.
 Read more at the [ZTK::Parallel](http://zpatten.github.io/ztk/ZTK/Parallel.html) documentation.

+- **ZTK::Profiler**

+  Build timing profiles easily with this class.
+Allows for arbitrary nesting of profiles and provides full reporting.
+Read more at the [ZTK::Profiler](http://zpatten.github.io/ztk/ZTK/Profiler.html) documentation.

 - **ZTK::Report**

   Console based reporting class which allows you to easily output either list or spreadsheet based reports from sets of data.
 Read more at the [ZTK::Report](http://zpatten.github.io/ztk/ZTK/Report.html) documentation.